aotimme/gocsv/README.md

 ### xlsx

-Convert sheets of a XLSX file to CSVs, saving the CSVs to a directory.
-See the `--sheet` and  `--dirname` options learn about the defaults, or to control which sheets are converted and what the directory will be named.
+Convert sheets of a XLSX file to CSVs, either saving all sheets to a directory or writing a single sheet to stdout.
+Use the `--sheet` option to write a single sheet to stdout.
+Use the `--dirname` option to set the directory where all sheets will be saved.

 Usage: